Bob Berry (American football): Minnesota Vikings (first stint)

-Selected by the Philadelphia Eagles in the eleventh round of the 1964 NFL draft and by the Denver Broncos in the twenty-sixth round of the 1964 AFL draft, Berry played his senior season at Oregon in 1964 and signed with the Minnesota Vikings in late November.
+Selected 142nd overall by the Philadelphia Eagles in the eleventh round of the 1964 NFL draft and by the Denver Broncos in the twenty-sixth round of the 1964 AFL draft, Berry played his senior season at Oregon in 1964 and signed with the Minnesota Vikings in late November.
 Minnesota had acquired his draft rights in an off-season trade with the Eagles.
 Berry was out of college during the 1961 season, a de facto redshirt year.

 Berry in action against the Detroit Lions, October 1971.

 Berry played three seasons with the Vikings, the first two under head coach Norm Van Brocklin, himself a former Oregon quarterback, and was primarily a reserve behind Fran Tarkenton.
 He made his first start in 1966, a loss in the snow at home to the expansion Atlanta Falcons on December 4.
 Following the 1966 season, Tarkenton demanded to be traded and was sent to the New York Giants for multiple draft picks and Van Brocklin stepped down as head coach.
 Joe Kapp was the starting quarterback under new head coach Bud Grant in 1967 and Berry saw very limited action.
 In training camp in 1968, Berry was behind Kapp and Gary Cuozzo (acquired in a trade with the New Orleans Saints) and missed the final cut in early September.